PHBS/RM-QF/thesis_structure.md

 ## Abstract
 * A short summary of the paper.
-* In finance/econ jornals, abstract is limited to 100 words or less.
+* In many finance/econ journals, abstract is limited to 100 words or less.
-* Authors: primary advertisement of the paper.
+* Authors: primary advertisement of the paper they write.
 * Reader: good way to find out if this paper is relavant or what is the contribution without reading the whole paper.
-* Useful Tips:
+* Useful tips to read abstract:
   * You may not understand the meaning of abtract at first.
   * Read several times: everytime you finish reading each sections (introduction, etc)
   * Read it with your own questions: